sgolodetz/millipede/trunk/Readme.txt

 There is currently (as of the date shown at the top of the document) no interdependency between the different libraries used, so they can be built in any order.

-*
-Important Note:

-There may be some work needed to get gcc working correctly on Mac OS X, especially if you haven't been coding from the Terminal before.
-In my case (YMMV), this involved adding the file ~/.profile, containing:

-export PATH=$PATH:/Developer/usr/bin
-export C_INCLUDE_PATH=/Developer/SDKs/MacOSX10.5.sdk/usr/include
-export CPLUS_INCLUDE_PATH=/Developer/SDKs/MacOSX10.5.sdk/usr/include:/Developer/SDKs/MacOSX10.5.sdk/usr/include/c++/4.0.0:/Developer/SDKs/MacOSX10.5.sdk/usr/include/c++/4.0.0/i686-apple-darwin8:/Developer/SDKs/MacOSX10.5.sdk/usr/X11/include
-export LIBRARY_PATH=/Developer/SDKs/MacOSX10.5.sdk/usr/lib

-The issue is essentially that Xcode doesn't install gcc in the usual places by default, so you need to specify the places where it does install it explicitly.
-*

 ===============================
 Step 2: Build millipede itself.
 ===============================